-How Lucid Lane Helps Reduce Doctor Liability in Prescribing Opioids
+How Skyler Health Helps Reduce Doctor Liability in Prescribing Opioids

 Doctors prescribe opioids for many reasons: to manage acute pain stemming from an injury, to help with cancer-related pain, or as one tool among many to manage chronic pain.
-At Lucid Lane, we estimate that opioids are prescribed to 50 million people each year.
+At Skyler Health, we estimate that opioids are prescribed to 50 million people each year.

 Unfortunately, few MDs are able to provide a plan for managing or safely tapering the use of opioids.
 A contributing factor in the opioid epidemic is that doctors are not trained on how to prescribe, monitor, and safely taper opioids for their patients — not to mention that this process takes time that most physicians lack.